All Episodes

 They are afraid to stand out.

-They're they're deathly afraid of being shot, being killed, imprisoned, or whatever, for looking at something the wrong way.
+They're deathly afraid of being shot, being killed, imprisoned, or whatever for looking at something the wrong way.

 And once again, they're exposed as the phonies and the hypocrites that they are.

-I mean, but in a way, I can't help but think that this this watered down resolution is a little pathetic.
+In a way, I can't help but think that this watered-down resolution is a little pathetic.

-Now my guess uh is that one of the reasons we might be willing to accept a watered down resolution is because the guy hasn't really blown up a nuke.
+Now, my guess is that one of the reasons we might be willing to accept a watered-down resolution is because the guy hasn't really blown up a nuke.

-That he just, you know, threw some essentially some sticks of dynamite, probably called the Acme Dynamite Cup.
+That he just, you know, threw some essentially some sticks at nine, probably called the Acme Dynamite Cutter.

-Probably call the same outfit that uh Weil E. Coyote calls and had a sh had a box of dynamite, acme dynamite shipped over there and and or a couple, and blew them up because nobody can find any traces of radioactivity.
+Probably call the same outfit that Wild E. Coyote calls and had a box of dynamite, Acme Dynamite shipped over there or a couple and blew them up because nobody can find any traces of radioactivity.

-My guess is that behind the scenes uh people sitting around and say this really what a nuclear test, and let's not overreact and so forth, but I think that's uh potentially a mistake.
+My guess is that behind the scenes, people are sitting around saying, this really want a nuclear test, and let's not overreact and so forth.

-U.S. News and World uh report uh some Republican strategists are increasingly upset with what they consider the overconfidence of President Bush and his senior advisors about the midterm elections.
+U.S. News and World report, some Republican strategerists are increasingly upset with what they consider the overconfidence of President Bush and his senior advisors about the midterm elections.

 The Bush White House has no relationship with Congress, said a Bush ally.